aiven/aiven-docs/docs/products/kafka/howto/kafka-sasl-auth.md

 :::note

-- To use any of the SASL mechanisms (plain, scram_sha_256, or scram_sha_512), you must enable` kafka_authentication_methods.sasl`.
-- At least one SASL mechanism must always be enabled.
-If all mechanisms are disabled, an error occurs.
+- At least one SASL mechanism must remain enabled.
+Disabling all results in an error.
-- If the `sasl_oauthbearer_jwks_endpoint_url` is specified, it enables the `OAUTHBEARER` mechanism.
+- `OAUTHBEARER` is enabled if `sasl_oauthbearer_jwks_endpoint_url` is specified.

 :::